schutera/DeepLearningLecture_Schutera/README.md

   2. ...

 # Flashcards
   These flashcards are based on Anki (get the app here: https://apps.ankiweb.net/).
-The flashcards revolve around fundamentals of deep learning, that when memorized and understood, will kick-start you for the course and examination.
+The flashcards revolve around fundamentals of deep learning (build based on: http://www.deeplearningbook.org).
+When memorized and understood, the content will kick-start you for the course and examination.

 # Literature
   Find a set of references to literature in the field.
 Each entry contains an abstract, a link and sometimes .pdf or .epub files.